Bill Moyers

+Billy Don Moyers (June 5, 1934 – June 26, 2025) was an American journalist and political commentator who served as the eleventh White House Press Secretary from 1965 to 1967 during the Lyndon B. Johnson administration.
+He also served as the de facto White House Chief of Staff for a brief period from 1964 until 1965.

-Bill Moyers (born Billy Don Moyers, June 5, 1934) is an American journalist and political commentator.
-Under the Johnson administration he served from 1965 to 1967 as the eleventh White House Press Secretary.
-He was a director of the Council on Foreign Relations, from 1967 to 1974.
-He also worked as a network TV news commentator for ten years.
-Moyers has been extensively involved with public broadcasting, producing documentaries and news journal programs, and has won numerous awards and honorary degrees for his investigative journalism and civic activities.
-He has become well known as a trenchant critic of the corporately structured U.S. news media.
+Moyers was a director of the Council on Foreign Relations from 1967 to 1974.
+He was also a onetime steering committee member of the annual Bilderberg Meeting.
+Moyers also worked as a network TV news commentator for ten years.
+Moyers was extensively involved with public broadcasting, producing documentaries and news journal programs, and won many awards and honorary degrees for his investigative journalism and civic activities.
+He was well known as a trenchant critic of the corporately structured U.S. news media.

 Early years and education

-Born Billy Don Moyers in Hugo in Choctaw County in southeastern Oklahoma, he is the son of John Henry Moyers, a laborer, and Ruby Johnson Moyers.
+Born Billy Don Moyers on June 5, 1934, in Hugo, Oklahoma, he was the son of John Henry Moyers, a laborer, and Ruby Johnson Moyers.
 Moyers was reared in Marshall, Texas.